Applied Mathematics

 The ExaWind project simulates large wind farm interactions, such as the one shown above—NREL’s 5-MW turbines in a stable atmospheric boundary layer.
 Image by Nicholas Brunhart-Lupo and Ashesh Sharma, NREL

-NREL applied mathematics research focuses on both mathematics—developing or optimizing new or improved methods to meet energy challenges—and modeling applications in the real world.
+NREL applied mathematics research focuses on developing or optimizing new or improved methods and modeling paradigms to meet energy challenges, modeling applications in the real world, and releasing our software as open source.

 Applied mathematicians improve NREL's ability to address research challenges by bringing new and advanced mathematical techniques to scientific, technical, and analysis problems.
+Mathematics are required to describe, model, simulate, solve, explore, and optimize complex systems, whether those systems are interacting atoms, systems of chemical reactions, or engineered systems describing the electric grid.
 Capabilities in this area include:

 • Computational fluid dynamics (CFD): Simulations of gases and liquids to enable analysis and inform design of energy technologies such as wind farms, fuel cells, and biofuels.